gnosis/dx-docs/source/mechanism.md

 - OWL is an ERC20 token.
 Check it out on [Etherscan](https://etherscan.io/token/0x1a5f9352af8af974bfc03399e3767df6370d82e4).
 - It is a token that given GNO its utility and is creating by GNO holders locking down GNO (for a period of time).
 - There has been one initial instance of creating OWL, with more to follow.
 Read this [communication](https://blog.gnosis.pm/generate-your-first-owl-using-gno-2205eb098f8) about it.
-- At the moment, there is no generation ongoing.
-Further OWL generation will be publically announced.

 ### What is OWL used for on the DutchX?
 - Useres *may* use OWL to settle half of their liquidity contribution.
 The rest is settled in the token they are taking part in.
 - This does not affect liquidity contribution reduction.
 The reduction happens first, *then* half may be settled in OWL
 - 1 OWL is treated as an equivalent of 1USD worth of fees.
-- The OWL used will not go to any party but will instead be burnt (consumed)
+- The OWL used will not go to **any party** but will instead be burnt (consumed).

-### How do I use it on the DutchX?
+### How is it used on the DutchX?
 - OWL is completely optional to use.
-You must set an allowance for the smart contract.
+You must set an allowance for the smart contract for OWL.
+- OWL is then deducted automatically (available using the same address you are trading from).
-- OWL are, however, not needed to participate as a seller or bidder on the DutchX; their use is completely voluntary.
+- OWL are, however, not needed to participate as a seller or bidder on the DutchX; its use is completely voluntary.

-### Why would I want to use OWL?
+### Why would one want to use OWL?
-- You might have OWL anyways as you used your GNO to generate it.
+- You might have OWL as you used your GNO to generate it.
 - You might be able to acquire it for less than 1USD worth and would hence reduce your liquidity contribution!

-### How do I get OWL?
+### How does one get OWL?
 - See above, there was an initial generation.
+There is no generation ongoing.
-- Stay tuned for further generations.
-For this, you would need GNO.
+- Stay tuned for further generation announcement on public channels.
+For this, one needs GNO.
 - OWL may be traded on secondary markets or OTC.

 ## Auctioneer Powers

+### What are auctioneer powers?
+On smart contract level, the DutchX has a number of clearly defined modifiable parameters that can be changed.
+The auctioneer has the powers over the following (complete list):

+- Changing the threshold to add tokens to the DutchX protocol
+- Chainging the threshold to start auctions
+- De- & whitelisting of tokens that generate Magnolia
+- Setting a new external ETH/USD price feed
+- Setting a new entity able to modify the contract parameters (the ‘auctioneer’), and
+- Updating the DutchX contract logic *(change only executed with a 30day time lag)*.

+### Why are auctioneer powers needed?
+The DutchX was designed to be a fully-decentralized trading protocol.
+This means that changes to the DutchX protocol must also be decided in a decentralized fashion.

+Specifically, however, there are two reasons that make upgrade by hard-forks only (the alternative to an owner) not very user friendly:
+1) Some parameters need more frequent updating (such as the whitelisting mentioned)
+2) One of the value propositions of the DutchX is to be one global liquidity pool.
+If there was not a possibility to upgrade the master logic, one would risk splitting liquidity with every upgrade.

+### Who holds auctioneer powers to DutchX 1.0?
+In the first version of the DutchX smart contracts, these auctioneer powers were relinquished.
+This meant that **neither Gnosis nor anyone else**, had the ability to alter the contracts parameters or logic.

+### Who holds auctioneer powers to DutchX 2.0?
+The primary aim with this  deployment is to provide the dxDAO (when it is ready) with the auctioneer powers of the DutchX.
+Until then, projects can already start integrating on this final version as the DutchX 2.0 will remain unaltered.
+Tokens will be whitelisted before the hand-over.